Posted: October 1, 2012

 Investigators are still looking into the accident and have not indicated whether or not the driver of the tractor-trailer will be charged in connection with the incident.

 Research conducted by the Federal Motor Carrier Safety Administration found that a majority of the roughly 6,000 truck accident fatalities and injuries were the result of a truck driver’s error.

-Statistics like this are why the Buffalo Auto Accident Lawyers with William Mattar Law Offices would encourage anyone who has been involved in an accident with a commercial vehicle to speak with an attorney before accepting an insurance company’s settlement.
+Statistics like this are why the Car Accident Lawyers with William Mattar Law Offices would encourage anyone who has been involved in an accident with a commercial vehicle to speak with an attorney before accepting an insurance company’s settlement.